jhuhtanen/tikawe-skillr/README.md

 NOTE: In order for the app to work the config.py from project root needs to be copied to instance folder.
 I couldn't figure out why it needs to be copied there yet but application uses config keys and instance folder is by default on gitignore because it's instance level data.

+## Delivery on 13.04.2025
+* Current functionality:

+User can make an order for a skill someone else has listed.
+User can access a profile page that has the following functionlity:
+User can complete an order someone else made for their skill.
+(Out of scope how the communication is handled or managed, but idea is that there's email for every user)
+* List users skill listing (see their own skills)
+* List orders user have made for someone else
+* List orders everyone else has made for one of the skills user have
+* Show statistics